akrm3008/gasoline/README.md

 * A Hybrid Loss Function (HLF) that combines ARIMA results with liklihood function of Poisson Regression and solve it using gradient descent

-## Stage 4: Prediction of the gasoline shortage using the forecasted tweets (predicting_shortage_from_tweets.R)
+## Stage 4: Prediction of the gasoline shortage using the forecasted tweets (predicting_shortage.R)

-In this script, we use the prediction in stage 3 to predict shortage on next day using Poisson Regression
+In this script, we use the prediction in stage 3 to predict shortage on next day using Poisson Regression.

-# For further details refer to the published work in file Published.pdf.
+For further details refer to the published work in file Published.pdf or https://link.springer.com/article/10.1007/s00291-019-00559-8